Uniformly perfect and hereditarily non uniformly perfect analytic and conformal non-autonomous attractor sets: Introduction and statements of the main theorems

+The aim of this paper is two-fold, the first is a thickness result while the second relates to a corresponding notion of thinness.
+In particular, we present conditions that imply the attractors in $\C$ of certain non-autonomous iterated function systems are uniformly perfect, and then, looking to the other extreme, give conditions for attractors to be pointwise thin (and thus hereditarily non uniformly perfect).

+Uniformly perfect sets, which are defined in Section~\ref{SectDefsAndFacts}, were introduced by A.~F.~Beardon and Ch.~Pommerenke in 1978 in~\cite{BP}.
+Such sets cannot be separated by annuli that are too large in modulus (equivalently, large ratio of outer to inner radius).
+Thus, uniform perfectness, in a sense, measures how “thick” a set is near each of its points and is related in spirit to many other notions of thickness such as Hausdorff content and dimension, logarithmic capacity and density, H\"older regularity, and positive injectivity radius for Riemann surfaces.
+For an excellent survey of uniform perfectness and how it relates to these and other such notions see Pommerenke~\cite{P} and Sugawa~\cite{Sug2}.

+The concept of hereditarily non uniformly perfect was introduced in \cite{SSS} and can be thought of as a thinness criterion for sets which is a strong version of failing to be uniformly perfect.
+In particular, a compact set $E \subset \C$ is called \textit{hereditarily non uniformly perfect} (HNUP) if no subset of $E$ is uniformly perfect.
+Often a compact set is shown to be HNUP by showing it satisfies the stronger property of \emph{pointwise thinness} (see Definitioin~\ref{DefPointThin}).
+This is done in several examples in~\cite{SSS,CSS}, and will be done in this paper each time a set is shown to be HNUP.

-We exclude from our focus analytic \textit{autonomous} systems since results found in~\cite{RS4} show that such an attractor is often uniformly perfect (see also~\cite{UrbBook} for uniformly perfectness results regarding similar autonomous systems).
-Certain constructions in~\cite{SSS} are \textit{non-autonomous} iterated function systems shown to have HNUP attractors.
-(Those examples were not presented as attractors, but rather as Cantor-like constructions.
-However, Example~\ref{ExHNUPcantor} (see also~\cite{FalkStankewitz}) shows how they can be viewed as non-autonomous attractors.)
-We look to generalize such results here, and we begin, as done in~\cite{FalkStankewitz}, by following~\cite{RU} to introduce the main framework and definitions (with some key differences) of NIFS's.
-We also note that attractors of NIFS's are often Moran-set constructions (see~\cite{Wen} for good exposition of such).
+When the maps are all complex analytic and the IFS is \textit{autonomous} (see Section~\ref{SecAutAttractMainThm}), uniform perfectness results of the type we seek are found in~\cite{RS4}.
+We also note that~\cite{UrbBook} includes related results for similar systems (which require an open set condition).
+Certain constructions in~\cite{SSS} are \textit{non-autonomous} iterated function systems shown to have uniformly perfect attractors (though those examples were not presented as attractors, but rather as Cantor-like constructions - see Example~\ref{ExHNUPcantor} in this paper), while other examples there are not uniformly perfect.
+We look to generalize those results here, and we begin by following~\cite{RU} to introduce the main framework and definitions (with some key differences) of \emph{non-autonomous iterated function systems} (NIFS's).
+We also note that attractors of NIFS's are often Moran-set constructions (see~\cite{Wen} for a good exposition of such).